heysokam/docs/tutorials/dbt-export.md

 This makes 40u high blocks into 44u, which is max skimmable.
 And everything else 48u, which is the scale equivalent (roughly) from dbt to defrag.
+Stairs will need to be adjusted manually:
+- They will become 22u, but max stair stepping size in df is 18
+- Add one 11u step in between every other dbt step, so they become walkable again

 ## Exporting as .map
 It's possible to export as `.map`, but it takes a long time for the exporting of big maps, even with geometry simplified.